 Custom Promotional Items 6-8 weeks

 • Time: When is your event or program?
-Is there enough time to prepare the message appropriately, get the word out, and encourage participation?
+Make sure there enough time to prepare the message appropriately, get the word out, and encourage participation.

 • Content: Please have the basics set — the What, When, Where, Why, and How.
 Have this information ready to go so that your project manager can begin to come up with a plan.
 Also make sure to have contact and/or registration information ready as well.
 Loose ideas are great, because we can take the idea and turn it into something do-able.
 You don’t have to have all of the details thought-out and finalized, just the basics.